Speaker audio player

 Disclaimer: GDPR is a very large and complex piece of legislation, and I am not a legal practitioner.
-The following information has been reviewed by a law firm and is correct on the date of publication (10th April 2018).
+The following information has been reviewed by a legal strategist and this blog has been updated, March 2022.
 You should seek your own legal counsel for any specific requirements.

 What is GDPR?

 It applies to ALL businesses no matter how large, or small.
-It applies to everyone marketing or selling to individuals and organisations , and also to organisations outside the EU, if they are offering goods or services to EU citizens or monitoring the behaviour of EU citizens.
-GDPR is mandatory.
+It applies to everyone marketing or selling to individuals and organisations if they are offering goods or services to UK or EU citizens or monitoring the behaviour of UK or EU citizens.

 If you are not compliant, the ICO could issue a fine of up to 20 million euros or 4% of your worldwide turnover for the previous 12 months, whichever is higher.
 Affected data subjects can also bring their own financial claims.
 There are step levels within these fines but it’s not just about financial consequences; there are criminal sanctions for officers, directors, partners and senior managers.
 At the moment these sanctions are limited to fines rather than prison sentences, but the liability is personal.